elusivecodes/FrostColor/README.md

 #### From String

+Create a new *Color* from a HTML color string.

 - `colorString` is a string containing a color value in either hexadecimal, RGB, RGBA, HSL, HSLA or a standard HTML color name.

 ```javascript